Bureau of Curriculum and Instruction

 - My resources: provides recommendations for instructional resources that you can use in the classroom.
 It also provides you access to build and submit resources (e.g., lesson plans) to share on CPALMS.

-- My Planner: helps you create an interactive curriculum plan.
+- My Planner: helps you create an interactive curriculum plan, share it with others, and integrate the plan with your district schedule and iCPALMS calendar.

 - Standards Visualizer: that enables you to interact with the standards like never before.